-The creation of a voluntary co2 credits market, experimented by the project, enables therefore to pursue the following general objectives:
+The creation of a voluntary CO2 credits market, experimented by the project, enables therefore to pursue the following general objectives:

-• to foster co2e sinks, adopting farming management models based on increasing biomass/biodiversity and soil regeneration.
+- to foster CO2 sinks, adopting farming management models based on increasing biomass/biodiversity and soil regeneration. - to increase awareness and consensus on climate change topics, among the actors: farmers, emitting firms, consumers, public administration.

-- to increase awareness and consensus on climate change topics, among the actors: farmers, emitting firms, consumers, public administration. - to favor the implementation of measures to reduce and mitigate emissions both in agricultural and industrial sectors at local level; - to propose and develop an idea of circular economy that could help actors to implement effective environmental improving actions on an economic and ecological sustainability logic.
+- to favour the implementation of measures to reduce and mitigate emissions both in agricultural and industrial sectors at local level; - to propose and develop an idea of circular economy that could help actors to implement effective environmental improving actions on an economic and ecological sustainability logic.

-The original idea of the GECO2 (Green Economy and CO2) project is the active role that t he agrifood sector - one of the most affected by global warming - can play in reducing CO2 e quivalent emissions to air.
+The original idea of the GECO2 (Green Economy and CO2) project is the active role that the agrifood sector - one of the most affected by global warming - can play in reducing CO2 equivalent emissions to air.
 Sustainable cultivation practices can store carbon in soil and biomass.
-Encouraging these good practices and then measuring them in the form of car bon credits allows farmers to improve their business management and to reap the econ omic benefits of a voluntary market.
-The buyers, for their part, will get a new green mar keting lever to qualify and enhance their products environmentally.
+Encouraging these good practices and then measuring the amount of CO2 in the form of carbon credits allows farmers to improve their business management and to reap the economic benefits of a voluntary market.
+The buyers, for their part, will get a new green marketing lever to qualify and enhance their products environmentally.

-GECO2, funded by the Interreg Italy-Croatia Programme of the European Union, started in 2019 and saw the participation of eight partners of the Adriatic regions of Italy and Croatia:
+GECO2, funded by the Interreg Italy- Croatia Programme of the European Union, started in 2019 and saw the participation of eight partners of the Adriatic regions of Italy and Croatia: